Emotional wellbeing: our quick guide

-Emotional wellbeing can sometimes sound like an abstract concept.
-It’s about how you think, feel, and experience the world around you.
-It includes lots of different aspects - your ability to be diplomatic, how you regulate your emotions, your ability to self-reflect and your ability to deal with change, conflict or unhappiness.
-While some people have better emotional wellbeing than others, no one has perfect emotional wellbeing - we can all improve.
+Emotional wellbeing is about how you think, feel, and experience the world around you.
+It includes lots of different aspects - your ability to be diplomatic, how you regulate your emotions, your ability to reflect on your choices, and your ability to deal with change, conflict or unhappiness.
+Emotional wellbeing is something we can all improve.

 Research from the New Economics Foundation has identified five steps that contribute to emotional wellbeing - this theory has since been adopted by the NHS and the Australian government.
 These are the five steps they found: